PIH/malawi-child-puppet/README.md

 scp -r USER_NAME@amigo.pih-emr.org:/home/backups/binaries/mental-health/bin .
 ```
 4) Copy the MH "gold" version of OpenMRS core and modules you wish to install into "/mental-health/bin/openmrs" and "/mental-health/bin/openmrs/modules" replacing the existing war and omods
-    copy the configuration folder from "~/deployment/configuration/pih" to "/mental-health/bin/openmrs"
     NOTE: do **not** replace the base sql file (openmrs.sql.zip) found in the /mental-health/bin/openmrs directory (which you downloaded in step #3)
     You can find these on the Bamboo server at: "/home/emradmin/mental-health/deployment/"
     (if necessary, promote the latest PIH-EMR unstable deploy to Mental Health by running the "promote latest to mental health" bamboo build project)